-Year 6 Year 6 Unit 10 : Investigating Statistics 8 learning hours In this unit children and students explore the collection, representation, analysis and interpretation of data.
+Year 6 Unit 10 : Investigating Statistics 8 learning hours In this unit children and students explore the collection, representation, analysis and interpretation of data.
 It covers a range of calculations of central tendency and spread as well as multiple charts and graphs to represent data.
 As it is the only unit directly exploring statistics, it is critical that children have time to explore the handling data cycle here and to focus sufficient time on interpreting their results.
-Prior Learning Core Learning Learning Leads to solve comparison, sum and difference problems using information presented in a line graph complete, read and interpret information in tables, including timetables interpret and construct pie charts and line graphs and use these to solve problems calculate and interpret the mean as an average ➤ int construct table diagrams, inclu tables, bar cha pictograms for vertical line cha discrete numer their appropria ➤ int compare the d sets from univa distributions th measures of ce erpret and s, charts and uding frequency rts, pie charts and categorical data, arts for ungrouped rical data and know te use erpret, analyse and stributions of data ariate empirical rough appropriate entral tendency n, mode and modal Exemplification Vo cabulary The sector representing the amount of ons of the four ingredients in a smoothie drink.
+Prior Learning Core Learning Learning Leads to solve comparison, sum and difference problems using information presented in a line graph complete, read and interpret information in tables, including timetables interpret and construct pie charts and line graphs and use these to solve problems calculate and interpret the mean as an average ➤ int construct table diagrams, inclu tables, bar cha pictograms for vertical line cha discrete numer their appropria ➤ int compare the di sets from univa distributions th measures of ce erpret and s, charts and uding frequency arts, pie charts and categorical data, arts for ungrouped rical data and know te use erpret, analyse and istributions of data ariate empirical rough appropriate entral tendency n, mode and modal Exemplification Vo cabulary The sector representing the amount of the sector representing the sector representing the sector represent ons of the four ingredients in a smoothie drink.
 Strawberries takes up 22% of the pie chart.
-Strapple is twice as big as the sector representing the amount of strawberries. pie chart proportion distribution scaled up/scaled down compare line graph axes scale prediction trend mean average The sectors representing the amount of yoghurt and the amount of banana are identical.
-Calculate the percentage of bananas needed to make a smoothie drink.
+Apple is twice as big as the sector representing the amount of strawberries.
+Tyoghurt and the amount of banana are identical. pie chart proportion distribution scaled up/scaled down compare line graph axes scale prediction trend mean average Calculate the percentage of bananas ne